tsunamiresearch/CanFlood/docs/source/footnotes.rst

 Footnotes
 =====================

 ..
-[Ref] All SOFDA inputs must be built and configured manually.
+[Ref1] All SOFDA inputs must be built and configured manually.

 ..
 [2] The ‘capped’ values with null and rounding treatment.